damla/nextjs-playground/README.md

 # dynamic routing

 - Important: The returned list is not just an array of strings — it must be an array of objects that look like the comment above.
 Each object must have the params key and contain an object with the id key (because we’re using [id] in the file name).
 Otherwise, getStaticPaths will fail.

+- Important: We added the async keyword to getPostData because we need to use await for remark. async/await allow you to fetch data asynchronously.
+- That means we need to update getStaticProps in pages/posts/[id].js to use await when calling getPostData:

+-Finally, update the Post component in pages/posts/[id].js to render contentHtml using dangerouslySetInnerHTML: